TheVisualHub/CodeForge/README.md

 - [Origami Viewer](https://thevisualhub.github.io/CodeForge/Workflows/origami_viewer.html) — a lightweight playground for geometric topologies and shape-shifting via morphing.
 - [3D Fire Simulation](https://thevisualhub.github.io/CodeForge/Workflows/realFIREmorph.html) — a high-fidelity kinetic fire simulation using Procedural Fluid Dynamics (Multi-Octave Simplex Noise & Blackbody Radiation physics) to recreate the fire movements and morphing without heavy computation of Navier-Stokes equations.
 - [4D Protein Folding](https://thevisualhub.github.io/CodeForge/Workflows/4DProteinFolding.html) — a high-fidelity simulation engine to reveal protein folding dynamics.
 4D interface allows to manipulate system temperature and stochasticity, visualizing the transition from random coils to native helical states.
 New cinematic camera mode adds a fun and interactive way to explore the system from different viewpoints.
+- [Royal Arcade](https://thevisualhub.github.io/CodeForge/Workflows/RoyalArcade.html) — a browser-based music theory tool that allows users to explore and generate chord progressions across various scales and complexity levels using a "roulette" interface.
+The app features an integrated audio engine that can play back these harmonies with different rhythmic styles and instrumental textures, such as arpeggios and grooves.

 ---